r-grandorder/tri-hermes/en/pages/atlantis.md

 ...and I had to run all the way here with my tail between my legs after Chaldea, our SWORN ENEMY, saved my life!
 I'm clearly the best Crypter!

 **Peperoncino:**
-But at least the roasted bananas were suuuper yummy! ! !
+But at least the roasted bananas were suuuper yummy!!!

 **Kadoc:**
 Never mind, I take it back!
 You're just as cheery as ever!
 Now shut up already, will you!?